Rattan Furniture

 Southeast Colonies And Furniture

 All these colonists had in common was dealing with different types of material to make the furniture than what they were used to.
-Material such as rattan, palm, and bamboo are among some of the most abundant plants in Asia.
+Material such as rattan, palm, and bamboo are among Asia’s most abundant plants.
 It just so happens that these plants are also some of the most versatile for human use.

 But these plants are also very different from the woods that colonists used to work with for their furniture.
 Plants as rattan and bamboo are closer to grass than a tree.

 In many parts of Europe, they were using cane seating for chairs and other furniture.
-That is because split rattan was carried to Europe by the Portuguese and Dutch ships.
+That is because the Portuguese and Dutch ships carried split rattan to Europe.

-But all of these new materials also translated to new forms of furniture.
-European colonists were used to sitting on chairs but were living in many parts of the world where sitting on a mat is preferred.
+But all of these new materials also translated into new forms of furniture.
+European colonists were used to sitting on chairs but lived in many parts of the world where sitting on a mat is preferred.

-So this is the story of how a lot of the rattan, woven, and other furniture that we use today came about. .
+So this is the story of how much of the rattan, woven, and other furniture we use today came about. .
 It started as a necessity for the colonizers in the tropical climates to find a way to be as comfortable as possible, just like they were at home.

 If you are interested in seeing how Mondoro can help you with your Rattan Furniture – we would love to talk to you to see how we can help you.